department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-Registration Reasons Tree Test/research-plan.md

 Cohort 1
 - What is your service connected disability rating? (must be over 50% to qualify)

 Cohort 2
 - What is your service connected disability rating? (must be between 30-40% to qualify)
+- Not enrolled in VA health care

 Cohort 3
+- What is your service connected disability rating? (must be between 30-40% to qualify)
+- Enrolled in VA health care

+Cohort 4
 - What is your service connected disability rating? (must be between 0-20% to qualify)

-Cohort 4
-- Do you have a service connected disability? (must be NO to qualify, 0% rating)
+- Not enrolled in VA health care

 Cohort 5
--
+- What is your service connected disability rating? (must be between 0-20% to qualify)
+- Enrolled in VA health care

 Cohort 6
--
+- Do you have a service connected disability? (must be NO to qualify, 0% rating)
+- Not enrolled in VA health care

-Cohort 7
+Cohort 6
--
+- Do you have a service connected disability? (must be NO to qualify, 0% rating)
+- Enrolled in VA health care

 Cohort 8